UdK-VPT/BuildingSystems/README.md

 This library is still under heavy development.
 A release will be published when it is done.

-## License
+## License3
-The Modelica BuildingSystems library is available under the terms of the 3-clause BSD license.
+The Modelica BuildingSystems library is available under the terms of the BSD 3-Clause License.
 A copy of the license is available at [BuildingSystems/LICENSE.md](https://github.com/UdK-VPT/BuildingSystems/blob/master/LICENSE.md).